gdcc/swc.gdcc.io/software-guidelines.md

 Many programing languages already enable you to capture the dependencies automatically.
 Here are a few examples:

 - If you are using the conda package manager, you can export your environment with the command `conda env export > environment.yml`.
+For more information, see the [official documentation](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#sharing-an-environment).

 - Python has multiple conventions for capturing its dependencies, but probably the best-known one is with the `requirements.txt` file, which is created using the command `pip freeze > requirements. txt`.
+Managing environments with `pip` is explained in the [official documentation](https://docs.python.org/3/tutorial/venv.html#managing-packages-with-pip).

 - If you are using the R programming language, create a file called `install.R`, and list all library dependencies that your code requires.
 This file should be executable in R to set up the environment.
+See also other strategies for capturing the environment proposed by RStudio in the [official documentation](https://environments.rstudio.com).

 - In case you are using multiple programming languages or different versions of the same language, it would be best to use a containerization technology such as Docker.
 Create a Dockerfile that builds your environment (make sure to specify dependency versions) and deposit it with the rest of the files.
+Have a look at the [official Docker guide](https://docs.docker.com/language/python/build-images/) for more information.

 We recommend taking a look at [Jupyter Binder's documentation](https://mybinder.readthedocs.io/en/latest/using/config_files.html#config-files) for other configuration files that capture code dependencies.